fmhy/edit/docs/feedback.md

 * *"I love this website so much.
 I literally have it labelled as "Everything" in my favorites."*

-* *"No bullshit, and has all the info I need to gain free access to media."*
+* *"No bs, and has all the info I need to gain free access to media."*

 * *"You have saved me in so many ways that it could not fit here in terms of the amount of text.
 I'm from a poor "third world" country and a portal like this allows me endless things that I simply can't afford!
 Keep up the good spirit and I wish you all the best from the bottom of my heart!"*